Skip to content

 Finding Remote Actors

-typed_proxy = remote_ref.as_type(Worker) # Typed proxy when class is known
+# Typed proxy — when you know the class

 Using @remote Class.resolve()